Corumbataia cuestae

-Corumbataia cuestae is a species of armored catfish endemic to Brazil where it is found in small streams of the Tietê River (upper Paraná River basin).
-This species grows to a length of 3.3 cm SL.
+Corumbataia cuestae is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+This catfish is endemic to Brazil where it is found in small streams of the Tietê River (upper Paraná River basin) in Sao Paulo.
+This species grows to a standard length of 3.3 cm.